 As stated in the Atomic Act, SÚJB is responsible for state supervision of radiation protection in the Czech Republic.
-Consequently, SÚJB is authorized to issue regulations to implement the Act and to issue the relevant licenses for ionizing radiation source management and other radiation practices set forth in the above Act - see Chapter 5.2.2.
+Consequently, SÚJB is authorized to issue regulations to implement the Act and to issue the relevant licenses for ionizing radiation source management and other radiation practices within the exposition situations set forth in the above Act - see Chapter 5.2.2.

-The radiation protection is supervised by SÚJB radiation protection inspectors.
-There are currently more than 150 inspectors in total, both at the headquarters in Prague and at eight detached workplaces all over the country referred to as regional centers.
+The radiation protection is supervised by SÚJB inspectors - there are currently about 60 inspectors at the headquarters in Prague and at eight detached workplaces all over the country referred to as regional centers.
 The inspector shall prove the necessary expertise and qualifications in the supervised area and he/she have the relevant university degree plus three years of experience.
 The inspectors are appointed by the SÚJB chairperson - see Chapter 5.3 for more details.